-Black grouper (Mycteroperca bonaci) are typically dark, with olive, gray or brown bodies and irregular bronze-colored blotches and spots.
-These groupers have several sets of teeth that help prevent fish from escaping while feeding.
+Black groupers typically have dark coloration, with olive, gray or brown bodies and irregular bronze-colored blotches and spots.
+These groupers have several sets of teeth that help prevent fish from escaping while they’re feeding.

 Adult black groupers feed on fish, while juveniles primarily eat crustaceans.

 Black grouper can grow to more than 4 feet long and weigh upward of 170 pounds.

 Black grouper are considered near-threatened.

 Larger black grouper are preyed upon by sharks, including the sandbar shark and the great hammerhead.
 Smaller grouper are preyed upon by other groupers and moray eels.
 Black grouper are also frequently caught for human consumption.